Zoom In Disparities in Healthcare LLM Q&A: Experiments and Results

 Lastly, we used the Spearman correlation coefficient~\cite{wissler1905spearman} ($\rho$) to assess the relationship between Wikipedia page quality and LLM answer quality across languages.
-For this analysis, we additionally measured the relevancy of the answers to the questions by using \texttt{ragas}~\cite{es-etal-2024-ragas} with GPT-4o-mini.
-Correlations were generally weak to moderate ($\rho$ = 0.01–0.34).
-For Italian, Turkish, and German, the relationships were negligible or weak ($\rho$ < 0.20), suggesting that the number of sections, paragraphs, or facts in the corresponding Wikipedia entries had limited predictive power for the factuality, relevancy, or length of model outputs.
-In contrast, the correlations to the factuality scores for Chinese were higher, reaching moderate strength for Aya ($\rho$ $\approx$ 0.34) and Llama ($\rho$ $\approx$ 0.30), and weak-to-moderate for Qwen ($\rho$ $\approx$ 0.27).
-Wikipedia content quality in Chinese Wikipedia might have positive effect on factuality of the responses.
+For this analysis, we additionally measured the relevance of the answers to the questions by using \texttt{ragas}~\cite{es-etal-2024-ragas} with GPT-40-mini.
+Correlations were generally weak to moderate ($\rho = 0.01-0.34$).
+For it, tr, and de, the relationships were negligible or weak ($\rho < 0.20$), suggesting that the number of sections, paragraphs, or facts in the corresponding Wikipedia entries had limited predictive power for the factuality, relevance, or length of model outputs.
+In contrast, the correlations to the factuality scores for ZH were higher, reaching moderate strength for Aya ($\rho \approx 0.34$) and Llama ($\rho \approx 0.30$), and weak-to-moderate for Qwen ($\rho \approx 0.27$).
+Wikipedia content quality in ZH Wikipedia might have positive effect on factuality of the responses.